laffchem/logicbroker-helper/README.md

 If you have python installed you're good to go.

+## Installation Instructions

+**In the terminal, ensure you're in the directory and then this will explain how to install the program**

+`python -m venv venv`

+`source venv/bin/activate`

+`pip install -r requirements.txt`

 ### How to use

 When Risk asks you to hold a bunch of orders, you have either the calypso links or the ids.